Mirellonomikon/Mirellonomikon/README.md

 ### About Me

-I'm crafty with Adobe Creative Suite, using tools like Photoshop, Premiere, After Effects, and Illustrator to bring ideas to life.
+I'm crafty with Adobe Creative Suite, using tools like Clip Studio Paint, Photoshop, Premiere, After Effects, and Illustrator.
 I like experimenting with AI tools such as ComfyUI, SillyTavern and RVC v2.
 You'll also find me obsessing over mecha, especially Gundam and Armored Core.